 Unfortunately, some things don’t go as planned.
 While the coffee filter company not following through with their promise to send you the coffee filters you paid for may be a minor inconvenience, other failures to meet the terms of an agreement (a breach of contract) can have major consequences.

-As attorneys who practice business litigation, our team at Hendershot, Cannon & Hisey, P.C. sees many different types of contract breaches involving many different parties, from business to business (or vendor) agreements to business to customer, business to employee, or partner to shareholder.
+As attorneys who practice business litigation, our team at Hendershot, Cowart & Hisey, P.C. sees many different types of contract breaches involving many different parties, from business to business (or vendor) agreements to business to customer, business to employee, or partner to shareholder.
 When it comes to asset purchase agreements, we know how to protect the rights of clients, prevent or mitigate damages, and seek remedies when another party fails to meet their promise.

 What Is An Asset Purchase Agreement?